 We do this with Integrity.
 We remember our train’s lifetime is only as good as the number of passengers we have on board and their volition to take multiple trips with us.
 Our passengers are the very lifeblood of our continued existence and we remember it is our Partners who trust us to give their clients a PHENOMENAL experience.

 LOVING THE JOURNEY

-That’s a very important message – how do we ensure that everybody who joins our train as passengers or workers love their journeys?
-How do we have them saying ‘wow what an amazing ride!
+That’s a very important message – how do we ensure that everybody who joins our train as passengers and crew love their journeys?
+How do we have them saying “wow what an amazing ride!
 What an amazing experience.
 The people who work on that train are incredible.
-They’re so united, they’re so on the same page and they did everything they could to make us happy.
-Yeah you know what we hit a couple of bumps on the line but we told them the bump and they came and fixed the issue promptly.
+They’re so united, they’re so on the same page, and they did everything they could to make us happy.
+Yeah, you know what we hit a couple of bumps on the line, but we told them the bump, and they came and fixed the issue promptly.
 Not only that, they did everything they could to make up for the bump”.

 NO TALL POPPY SYNDROME

 Alright.
 So we are working through the values on the train.
-You have heard now about One Team, One Dream, you’ve heard about Celebration and you’ve heard about Efficiency.
+You have heard now about One Team, One Dream, you’ve heard about Celebration, and you’ve heard about Efficiency.
 There’s another big value on the train – Accountability – this is where you own your own actions.

 OUTPUT NOT INPUT – BE AN ADULT